Majorplaydev/Majorplaydev/README.md

 - 👋 Hi, I’m @Majorplaydev
-- 👀 I’m interested in working and learning new things on board
+- 👀 I’m interested in working and learning new technologies on board
-- 🌱 I’m currently learning and working on react
+- 🌱 I’m currently learning and working with react and Solidity
-- 💞️ I’m looking to collaborate with any willing to work and grow with me
+- 💞️ I’m looking to collaborate with like-minded innovators who are willing to dream, work and grow with me
 - 📫 How to reach me ...
 Gmail-- victorayoonileere@gmail.com

 <!---